FOCUS AREA: Mobility

 Owning a car and retaining a drivers licence should not be essential in leading an active life.

 Total Mobility is a nationwide scheme that provides subsidised transport to people with impairments.
-The scheme provides half-price fares for transport up to a maximum subsidy of $25 per one-way ride using a Ridewise card.
+The scheme provides half-price fares for transport per one-way ride using a Ridewise card.

 This is available to people who have an impairment because of a physical, sensory, intellectual, neurological or psychological impairment and are unable to drive.

-To apply in Gore contact one of the issuing agency contact:
+To apply in Gore contact one of the issuing agencies:

 St John Health Shuttle is a community service that transports people to essential medical and health-related appointments (mostly eyes, dental, hospital and Physiotherapy), and then brings them home again.
 Travels to Mataura, Balclutha, Invercargill and Dunedin